 Olivia has selected the Wisconsin template for her CV.
 She doesn't have a lot of experience but wants to show her relevant experience clearly and concisely.Create a CV

 "Confident and outgoing Bartender with experience working in customer service.
 Professionally trained in cocktail-making with a level one award in catering and hospitality."Olivia Harrison - Bartender

 Table of contents

 Are you interested in customer service and love serving people, socialising, or working in a fast-paced environment?
-If so, CVMaker supports your new journey in the hospitality industry as a bartender.
-We cover everything you need to know about crafting a perfectly written bartender or bar work CV and show you how to market yourself to recruiters regardless of your background.
+Whether you're an experienced professional or looking for your first job as a student, we cover everything you need to know about writing a modern CV fit for any bartender role, even if you have little to no experience.

 In this bartender CV sample, Olivia Harrison is a Birmingham-based college graduate with relevant volunteer experience in retail and customer service.
 She has no paid work experience in the hospitality industry but has completed a catering and hospitality course and a cocktail master class.
 Olivia has skills and interests related to bar work and is searching for a new position as a bartender at a professional establishment.

 Explore related roles with similar skill sets to bar staff:

 The hospitality industry is highly saturated and can be competitive.
 Writing a well-researched and concise CV tailored to industry standards and specific job targets is crucial.
 Use the following steps and tips in our writing guide to craft a bartending CV that prioritises key sections and impresses potential employers:

 Begin with essential contact details, including name, phone, email, and location.

 Create a concise yet impactful profile summary highlighting achievements and career goals.